WedrownyElite/SelfSync/CONTRIBUTING.md

-﻿# Contributing to VibeCheck
+﻿# Contributing to Self Sync

-🎉 Thanks for considering contributing to **VibeCheck**!
+🎉 Thanks for considering contributing to **Self Sync**!
 We welcome contributions from everyone—whether it’s code, bug reports, documentation, design, or feature ideas.
 This guide will help you get started.